 Since projects can produce copious output in the form of documents, Rational provides an application, called Rational RequisitePro, that not only manages requirements but also acts as a repository for all the documents generated during any phase of the system.
 (The documents are actually Microsoft Word documents, although you can access them only through RequisitePro; we'll learn more about RequisitePro in a moment.)
 Table 1 sums up the key points about the vision document; a similar table follows the description of each artifact introduced in this article.

-Phase Artifact Roles Rational product used Inception Vision document Business-process analyst, system analyst Rational RequisitePro
+Phase Artifact(s) Role(s) Program used Inception Vision document Business-process and system analysts Rational RequisitePro